Hadronic Structure, Conformal Maps, and Analytic Continuation: Numerical Examples

 The corresponding reconstructions are shown for a variety of smearing widths in~\cref{fig:rratio_combined}.
 The upper (lower) panel shows the fermionic (bosonic) reconstruction.
 The two peaks from the $\rho(770)/\omega(782)$ and the $\phi(1020)$ are clearly identified in both reconstructions.
 In all cases, the exact result lies within the rigorous bounding envelope of the Wertevorrat.

 A reconstruction of $R(s)$ from lattice QCD data using the method of Ref.~\cite{Hansen:2019idp} was recently given in Ref.~\cite{Alexandrou:2022tyn}, where the authors also compared to experimental results including statistical uncertainties.
-We hope to conduct a similar test using our method soon with correlation functions computed using lattice QCD as well as the actual experimental data.
+We hope to conduct a similar test soon using the present method with correlation functions computed using lattice QCD as well as the actual experimental data.